alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ##Export controlled drugs

-You'll need a licence to export ‘controlled drugs’ eg morphine, cannabis.
+You'll need a licence to export ‘controlled drugs’ - for example, morphine or codeine.

 s1.
 Check the current [list of controlled drugs](/government/publications/controlled-drugs-list--2). s2.
-Get named applicants an [enhanced disclosure check](#dbs). s3.
-Apply for a [controlled drugs licence](#apply-licence). s4.
 Apply for a National Drugs control System [export licence](#apply-export-licence) for each shipment.

 ###Get an enhanced disclosure check